evolbioinfo/gotree/README.md

 This will generate 10 random unrooted uniform binary trees, each having 100 tips, and print statistics about them.

 ## Installation
-### Binaries
+### Easy way: Binaries
-You can download already compiled binaries for the latest release in the [release](https://github.com/fredericlemoine/gotree/releases) section.
+You can download ready to run binaries for the latest release in the [release](https://github.com/fredericlemoine/gotree/releases) section.
 Binaries are available for MacOS, Linux, and Windows (32 and 64 bits).

 Once downloaded, you can just run the executable without any other downloads.